 PCR testing through Color is no longer available through Harvard, as of Sept.
 16, 2022.
 Individuals will not be able to activate PCR test kits, and will receive an error message noting they are “ineligible” for testing at this time.
 To find PCR testing options in your vicinity, visit the Massachusetts Find a COVID-19 Test website.

 Vaccination and Booster Requirements

-Vaccines and boosters are the best defense against severe illness from COVID-19, and are critical components of the University’s multi-layered health and safety measures.
-Staying up-to-date with current COVID-19 vaccinations help protect our community from severe illness, hospitalizations, and enable in-person learning, research, and other activities that are critical to the University’s teaching and learning mission.
+Vaccines and boosters are the best defense against severe illness from COVID-19.
+Staying up-to-date with current COVID-19 vaccinations helps protect our community from severe illness and hospitalizations, and enables in-person learning, research, and other activities that are critical to our teaching and learning mission.